-For the purpose of this course, a marketing channel is viewed as an inter-organizational system involved with the task of making goods, services, and concepts available to end-users by enhancing their time, place, possession and total experience utilities.
-Focus is on how organizations can effectively and efficiently architect and orchestrate differentiated customer experience systems that transmit things of value from points of production to points of consumption.
-The goal of this course is to develop a strategic framework that is enduring and can be applied to both the initial customer experience system design and its ongoing management.
+For the purpose of this course, a marketing channel is viewed as an inter-organizational system of companies involved with the task of making goods, services, and experiences available to endusers by enhancing their time, place, possession and solution utilities.
+Focus is on how upstream organizations can create and drive innovation across the entire business system they rely on to get to market.
+In other words, how companies can effectively and efficiently architect and orchestrate differentiated customer experience systems that transmit things of value from points of creation to points of consumption.
+The goal of this course is to develop a structured strategic framework for both initial customer experience system design and its ongoing management.

 In this course, marketing channels are analyzed broadly as social, economic, and political systems.
-Strong emphasis is placed on understanding and dissecting the behavioral dimensions of channel relations - the roles of channel members, their use of power, the conflicts that arise among them, their communication networks, the challenges of innovating and adapting to changing market forces.
-The course takes a corporate strategy perspective, not a detailed functional or operational view of retailing and wholesaling.
+Strong emphasis is placed on leadership dimensions of distribution strategy, and understanding and dissecting the behavioral dimensions of channel relations - the roles of channel members, their use of power, the conflicts that arise among them, their communication networks, and the challenges senior executives face in innovating and adapting their channel systems to changing market forces.
+The course takes a corporate strategy and business model innovation perspective, not a detailed functional or operational view of retailing and wholesaling.

-With senior executives increasingly stressing that channels are crucial and critical aspects of their firms' long-term competitive viability, the orientation of the course is on constructing and administering the relationships among the various firms linked together in a distribution system.
-As distribution increasingly involves complex, global systems, the overall subject matter and reading material is designed to be relevant in any geographic market.
+With company leaders increasingly stressing that channels are crucial and critical aspects of their firms' long-term competitive viability, the orientation of the course is on constructing and administering the relationships among the various firms linked together in global distribution systems.
+As distribution increasingly involves complex, cross-geography inter-dependencies, the overall subject matter and reading material is designed to be relevant in any geographic market.